 Hydroponic systems

-Deep Water Culture: In this set-up which involves moving parts the plant roots are immersed in water containing the right concentration of nutrients.
-The water is kept oxygenated using an air pump to allow the roots to breathe – stopping the ‘plants’ from drowning.
+Deep Water Culture: In this setup, which involves moving parts, the plant roots are immersed in water containing the right concentration of nutrients.
+The water is kept oxygenated using an air pump to allow the roots to breathe, stopping the ‘plants’ from drowning.

 Drip Irrigation: The nutrients in the water are delivered to the plants and/or seeds via a network of raised jets.
 This process is controlled by a pump on a timer unit.
 The two modes of operation are:

 Food & Drain: In this hydroponic system, the grow tray containing the plant roots is flooded with nutrient solution from the reservoir before draining back.
-This set-up is controlled by using a water pump on a timer.
+This setup is controlled by using a water pump on a timer.